rubenhortas/rubenhortas.github.io/_posts/2024-10-13-git-dotfiles.md

 Saving these dotfiles (or configuration files) will save you a lot of time, and will allow you to mantain a consitency between computers.
 And I love these two things.

-Let's say that you uninstalled some of these programs, or you are doing a fresh install of your Operating System, or, maybe, you are installing some of these programs in another computer.
+Let's say that you uninstalled some of these programs, or you are doing a fresh install of your operating system, or, maybe, you are installing some of these programs in another computer.
 After install these programs, you will only have to override their dotfiles (or config files) and everything will be to your liking and the same between systems/computers (if applicable).

 I have many computers, all but one, using gnu/linux.
 Of all of them I keep some configs, some scripts or batch files (yep, it's very useful backup these too) and even the wallpaper.

+Is true that we can do this with a simple backup in any hard drive, but let's face it, we are programmers and have the dotfiles backuped in a remote (and always available) git server (as github) is very comfortable.

-## The all in one approach
+## The "all in one" approach

 This was my first approach.
-This approach consists of having one repository with only one branch and structure everything in folders.
+This approach consists of having one repository with only one branch.
+Then we will structure everything in folders.

-Once we had cloned our repository, we will delete our local dotfiles (or config files) and make links to the files in the repository.
+Once we had cloned our repository, we will delete our local dotfiles (or config files) and make symlinks to the files in the repository.
 My choice is to do hard links for files and soft links for the folders, but as you like ;)

+We will have something like this:

 ```shell
 dotfiles